Institute for Corean-American Studies

 Deborah Fikes

-Deborah Fikes currently serves as President of D.H.
-Fikes International Inc, which is a consulting firm that specializes in promoting corporate responsibility and positive approaches to advancing human rights globally.
-Deborah also serves as a Special Advisor to Governor Kim Moon-soo, Gyeonggi Province, Republic of Korea and on the United States 2008 Presidential Committee for Senator Sam Brownback.
-As the former spokesperson and advisor for Human Rights Advocacy for the Ministerial Alliance of Midland, Texas, she led Protestant, Catholic, and Evangelical parishes in the hometown of President George W. Bush to network with their national and international counterparts to promote human rights advocacy efforts.
-The Midland Ministerial Alliance is well known for their advocacy efforts internationally and participation in interfaith dialogue and peace negotiations in Sudan.
+Deborah Fikes currently serves as a board member of the National Association of Evangelicals (NAE).
+As the former spokesperson and advisor for Human Rights Advocacy of the Ministerial Alliance of Midland, Texas, she led Protestant, Catholic, and Evangelical parishes in the hometown of President George W. Bush to network with their national and international counterparts to promote human rights advocacy efforts.
+The Midland Ministerial Alliance is well known for their advocacy efforts internationally and participation in interfaith dialogue/ peace negotiations in the Comprehensive Peace Agreement between North and South Sudan.

-Deborah completed her undergraduate degree from Texas A&M University and a graduate degree in Language Arts from the University of Texas at Permian.
-She is the Director of the Institute of Chinese Religion and Law, serves on the editorial board of The China Law and Religion Monitor, and was named by Concerned Women of America as an Evangelical Woman of the Year in 2005.
-Deborah is married to J. Stanley Fikes, Jr. who is an oil proprieter.
-They have two daughters and divide their time between homes in Washington D.C. and Texas.
-She also travels internationally to encourage dialogue and partnerships that promote human rights and peace through commerce.
+Deborah completed an undergraduate degree from Texas A & M University and a masters degree from the University of Texas at Permian.
+She is completing a law degree and was recently accepted to Oxford University as a graduate degree candidate in International Human Rights Law.
+She is married to J. Stanley Fikes, Jr. and they have two daughters.
+They divide their time between homes in Washington D.C. and Texas.
+Deborah also travels internationally to encourage dialogue and partnerships that promote human rights and peace through positive outreach efforts.

 ICAS Web Site Links for Deborah Fikes: